rosenschmidt/TidyDataCourseProject/CODEBOOK.md

 Each ROW of the second tidy data set corresponds to the mean of the means and std deviations across the appropriate factors.

+If you DO care what the columns are, the best source is features_info.txt.